drekka/Alchemic/README.md

 * Added an abstract aspect parent class.
 * Fixed bug where app delegates with no injections were not being added to the model.
 * Cleaned up value handling code.
+* Fixed bug where frameworks were not being scanned correctly on devices which resulted in Alchemic registrations being missed.

 # v2.1.1 #